Claude Code for GTM: Where to Start

 For the last twenty years, you paid for software that helped you do the work.

-Salesforce helped you organize data, but you had to type it in.
+Salesforce helped you organise data, but you had to type it in.

 ZoomInfo gave you the phone number, but you had to make the call.